hythm7/Pakku/README.md

 Usage
 =====
-Pakku allows one to manage Raku distributions via commands such as `add`, `remove`, `update` etc.
+Pakku manages Raku distributions via commands such as `add`, `remove`, `update` etc.

+Full command is like:

+`pakku [general options] [command] [command options] [dists]`

 There are two types of options:

 **General options**

-These are the options that control the general behavior of Pakku, like specify the configuration file, run asynchronously or disable colors.
-The general options are valid for all commands, and  must be placed before the specified command (`add`, `remove`...).
+These are the options that control the general behavior of Pakku, eg. specify the configuration file, run asynchronously or disable colors.
+The general options are valid for all commands, and must be placed before the command.

-**Specific command options**
+**Command options**

-These are the options that control the specified command, for example when installing a distributions one can specify `notest` option to disable testing. these options must be placed after the command.
+These are the options that control the specified command, for example when installing a distributions one can add `notest` option to disable testing. these options must be placed after the command.

-Full command is similar to:

-`pakku [general options] [command] [specific command options] [dists]`

-A Pakku command result is either:
-  - `-Ofun` - Success
-  - `Nofun` - Failure

-**General Options**
+**Pakku General Options**

-Options to control general Pakku behavior.

 <b>Options:</b>